Peter Bergen

-Peter Lampert Bergen (born December 12, 1962) is an American journalist, documentary producer, historian, and author, best known for his work on national security and counterterrorism.
-He has written or edited ten books—three of which were New York Times bestsellers, and four were named among the best non-fiction books of the year by the Washington Post.
+Peter Lampert Bergen is an American journalist, documentary producer, think tank executive, professor, and author, best known for his work on national security and counterterrorism.

+He has written or edited eleven books—three of which were New York Times bestsellers, and four were named among the best non-fiction books of the year by the Washington Post.
 The books have been translated into 25 languages.

 He has served as a producer of multiple Emmy-nominated documentaries.
 Bergen is CNN's national security analyst, a vice president at the think tank New America, and a professor of practice at Arizona State University.

 Bergen produced the first televised interview with Osama bin Laden in 1997, in which bin Laden declared war against the United States to a Western audience.

 Background

-Peter Lampert Bergen was born in Minneapolis and grew up in London, the son of Donald Thomas Bergen and Sarah Elizabeth (née Lampert) Bergen.
+Peter Lampert Bergen was born in Minneapolis and grew up in London, England, the son of Donald Thomas Bergen and Sarah Elizabeth (née Lampert) Bergen.
 Her grandfather, Leonard Lampert, founded the Lampert Lumber Company.
 Peter Bergen was raised in his family's Roman Catholic faith.
 He attended Ampleforth College in North Yorkshire before receiving an open scholarship to New College, Oxford, in 1981, where he graduated with a degree in modern history in 1984.
+He is in the PhD program in the History & Politics department at the University of Portsmouth (UK).